GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 </figcaption>
 </figure>

-In this example, recently visited sites included [topics-demo-cats.glitch.me](http://topics-demo-cats.glitch.me/) and [cats-cats-cats-cats.glitch.me](/docs/privacy-sandbox/topics/cats-cats-cats-cats.glitch.me).
-This caused the Topics API to select `Pets` and `Cats` as two of the top topics for the current epoch.
+In this example, recently visited sites include [topics-demo-cats.glitch.me](http://topics-demo-cats.glitch.me/) and [cats-cats-cats-cats.glitch.me](/docs/privacy-sandbox/topics/cats-cats-cats-cats.glitch.me).
+This causes the Topics API to select `Pets` and `Cats` as two of the top topics for the current epoch.
 The remaining three topics have been [chosen at random](https://github.com/patcg-individual-drafts/topics#:~:text=random), since there is not enough browsing history (on sites that observe topics) to provide five topics.

 The **Observed-by context domains (hashed)** column provides the hashed value of a hostname for which a topic was observed.